Gavin-Persad/predictions/plan.md

 -
 - create season modal confirmation screen needed✅
 - view scores modal in view seasons can now be updated to collect scores from supabase predictions table✅

+---

+11. add edit score entries section for hosts.

+- create enter correct scores button for host.
+- create enter scores form and link to supabase
+- add correct scores to scores modal
+- add colour coding to scores modal

+12. Create scoring league table view and add this where desired (dashboard) and view seasons

+    - create player score table on supabase (season_id, player_id, corectscores, points)
+    - create add correct score section for hosts
+    - create functionality to update the scores
+    - create league table that pulls and sorts from player scores ( try to make this sortable by position, name, correct scores and points)
+    - add table to dashboard
+    - add table to view season

+13. Test scoring and table works

+14. Add in cup competitions, rules and format

+15. Test cups and format

+16. Test thoroughly with 1 player and 1 host

+17. Prepare for beta testing

+- correct all page titles and button titles and labels.
+- add functionality to dashboard
+- add message section to dashboard
+- add rules section and note from chris to dashboard.

+18. Update ReadMe and announce on LinkedIn

+19. Receive feedback and fix bugs/make improvements